 A government entity primarily issues IRBs to help a private business, who otherwise would not be able to get the funding for their project, or they would not be willing to take up the project on their own.
 And such projects may be needed to boost the larger social, economic, infrastructural, or industrial welfare or interest of the state and its people.

 Generally, an IRB helps to support a specific project, including a new manufacturing area.
 A govt. can use it to finance 100% of a project.
 Previously, IRBs were called IDB (Industrial Development Bonds).

 In an IRB, the state or local government issues the bonds on behalf of the private business.
 But, the bond issue is managed by the government, and the proceeds go to the private business.

 The private business is responsible for repaying the proceeds at maturity.
 Until the repayment is complete, the govt. holds the title to the underlying collateral.
 Since the sponsoring government is not liable for repayment, the issue has no effect on the government’s credit rating.

 Following are the benefits of Industrial Revenue Bond (IRBs):

 - Along with being cost-effective, such bonds may get federal tax-exempt status.
 Also, sometimes the collateral qualifies for a property tax exemption.

-- Another benefit for the private business is that they get funds at a lower interest rate.
+- Another benefit for private businesses is that they get funds at a lower interest rate.
 Apart from this, they may qualify for a property tax exemption and get a long-term, fixed-rate financing package.

 - The private business may use the proceeds from the issue of bonds for many purposes.
-These could be buying land, machinery and equipment, construction work, covering the cost of bond issue, and real estate development fees.
+These could be buying land, machinery, and equipment, construction work, covering the cost of the bond issue, and real estate development fees.